 One commonality you'll notice across all of these examples is the needs/capabilities described all begin with verbs.
 While not a strict rule, we find verb phrases tend to be more clear than abstract noun phrases which leave more up for interpretation.

 Finally, while Productboard supports feature names up to 255 characters long, only the first ~85 characters will show in key parts of the UI.
-Still, even names that get truncated in some parts of the UI may allow you include more keywords that can be used to find these features with search.
+Still, even names that get truncated in some parts of the UI may allow you to include more keywords that can be used to find these features with a search.
 You can access the full name of a feature on the Features board or insight linking popup by hovering over it.

 Examples of how feature names appear in the UI